 I never ever EVER wake up and start checking my phone.
 This goes for emails as well.
 That is a dark hole that you don’t want to go down.
 I use to do this years ago, and noticed how unproductive I was.
 Now, I shut my alarm off, check the weather, and then I don’t look at my phone for probably an hour to two hours.
 Once I’m settled in with a coffee, I will allot myself some time to emails and Instagram.

 The same thing goes for social media at night.
 At least 30 minutes to an hour I don’t look at my phone.
-It goes on vibrate for the night, and Andrew and I spend some real quality time together.
+I’ve got my sound machine going, and a good book in hand.
+(Here’s what I’m currently reading).
+My phone goes on vibrate for the night, and Andrew and I spend some real quality time together.
 You CANNOT enjoy your time together and be present while you’re constantly scrolling through Instagram and responding to DMs.
 We love to cook dinner together, watch our Netflix show (currently obsessed with Blacklist), and just BE in the moment.
 Don’t get me wrong, we’re not perfect in anyway, and somedays we just have a lot going on and need to be on our phones.
 But we always try to be present when we can.

 5. GIVE YOURSELF 48 HOURS WITHOUT SOCIAL MEDIA